Critical domain walls in the Ashkin-Teller model: Discussion and conclusions

 \section{Discussion and conclusions}

 We studied the particular interfaces $12|34$ in the Ashkin-Teller model.
 The fractal dimensions were calculated all along the critical line in the interval between the Ising model and the four-states Potts model.
 We also checked Schramm's formula to verify whether our interfaces are $\SLE_{\kappa}$ or not.
 Our numerical calculation shows that the interface $12|34$ is not $\SLE_{\kappa}$ except at the Ising point.
 This may be expected from lattice arguments: our interfaces do not exhibit Domain Markov Property, at the lattice level, except at the Ising point; consequently, the property does not hold at the continuum level as well.
+However, this argument is not always true: it is possible to have no domain Markov property at the lattice level -- as it seems the case for the disorderd systems -- but to recover it in the continuum limit \cite{BDM}.
+Our numerical calculation shows that most probabily this phenomenon does not occur in our system.
 That means, even if the interfaces were conformally invariant we can not expect a match between the results coming from the fractal dimension calculations and Schramm's formula.
 Although our numerical calculation shows that the interfaces are not $\SLE_{\kappa}$ they can still be conformally invariant and related to some generalizations of $\SLE_{\kappa}$, such as $\SLE_{\kappa,\rho,\rho}$.
 One can use the above argument also for the $1|234$ interfaces with the difference that, in this case, we have Domain Markov Property just at the four-states Potts point.
 Our numerical calculation shows that the results coming from calculating the fractal dimension and Schramm's formula agree; however, the result is not compatible with $\SLE_{4}$.
 The mismatch can be related to the expected very slow convergence to the infinite-volume regime, with the appearance of logarithmic corrections (see for example \cite{asikainen_et_al_potts_fss, adams_et_al_potts_fss,zatelepin_et_al_potts_fss}), however our results do not show a significant trend towards $\kappa=4$ as the system is enlarged.
 At the FZ point, our calculation shows that, although the numerical outcome for the fractal dimension is almost compatible with the prediction in \cite{Santachiara}, there is still a discrepancy that did not seem to vanish even when simulating to the very huge system sizes.